 Me: Did those awful words and beliefs just come out of your mouth.

-*I shall not write down the words I said after this for they are not deemed appropriate for a G-rated audience.
+*I will not write down the words I said after this for they are not deemed appropriate for a G-rated audience.
 More like PG-13 words said and R rated words streaming through my brain.

 Now now now, could I have handled these situations better?
 Of course.
 Everyone can and I am not perfect.
 And I am not sharing these stories to start conflict of opinions of: